gayeongpark/gayeongpark.github.io/_posts/2024-07-15-Active-Directory-Lab.md

 Since my password is not sent around the network all the time, just the encrypted tickets, it can provide enhanced authorization and authentication service.

-And it can be convenience because I can access multiple resources without re-entering my password
+And it can be convenience because I can access multiple resources without re-entering my password.

 finally, admin can easily manage user access and enforce security policies from a central location.